Skip to content

 Trap #3

-An unregistered beacon deprives rescuers of your file.
-On resale/boat change: re-register.
+An unregistered beacon deprives rescue services of your details.
+On resale/change of boat: re-register.

 Trap #4